Van Hove singularity

-A Van Hove singularity is a singularity (non-smooth point) in the density of states (DOS) of a crystalline solid.
+In condensed matter physics, a Van Hove singularity is a singularity (non-smooth point) in the density of states (DOS) of a crystalline solid.
 The wavevectors at which Van Hove singularities occur are often referred to as critical points of the Brillouin zone.
 For three-dimensional crystals, they take the form of kinks (where the density of states is not differentiable).
 The most common application of the Van Hove singularity concept comes in the analysis of optical absorption spectra.
 The occurrence of such singularities was first analyzed by the Belgian physicist Léon Van Hove in 1953 for the case of phonon densities of states.

 Theory

 Consider a one-dimensional lattice of N particle sites, with each particle site separated by distance a, for a total length of L = Na.
 Instead of assuming that the waves in this one-dimensional box are standing waves, it is more convenient to adopt periodic boundary conditions:

 where $\lambda$ is wavelength, and n is an integer.
 (Positive integers will denote forward waves, negative integers will denote reverse waves.)
 The shortest wavelength needed to describe a wavemotion in the lattice is equal to 2a which then corresponds to the largest needed wave number $k_{\max}=\pi/a$ and which also corresponds to the maximum possible $|n|$: $n_{\max}=L/2a$.
 We may define the density of states g(k)dk as the number of standing waves with wave vector k to k+dk: